This Step: Practice Driving

 Practice Driving in Nebraska

-To be eligible for a Provisional Operator’s Permit (POP), you must hold your learner’s permit for at least 6 consecutive months, and abide by the following restrictions whenever you practice driving.
+To be eligible for a Provisional Operator’s Permit (POP), you must hold your learner’s permit for at least 6 months, and abide by the following restrictions whenever you practice driving.

 A) Know Your Learner’s Permit Restrictions